-This Bluffton teacher served as grand marshal for Disney World parade.
-Here’s why
+Bluffton teacher leads a dazzling Disney World parade.
+Here’s why she was chosen

 Lauren Puryear, a Bluffton teacher, missed school Friday to hang out with Mickey Mouse and his friends in Florida at Walt Disney World Resort.